john4web/blog/content/posts/liskov-substitution-principle.md

 +++
-title = "Liskov substitution principle and DbC in depth" date = "2024-01-24" description = "Article explaining the liskov substitution principle in depth."
+title = "Liskov substitution principle and DbC in depth" date = "2024-09-11" description = "Article explaining the liskov substitution principle and Design by Contract in depth."
 +++

 This blog post offers a detailed explanation of the liskov substitution principle and gives an overview of the rules you should follow as a software engineer when dealing with inheritance in object-oriented programming to produce clean code.
 The following is a summary of some [sources](#reference) I have read however also includes my own opinion on that topic.
 Code examples are written in Java.